I have some questions for you.

 How about your pastor?
 For all his talk about the gospel, how many people has he personally witnessed to this week?
 Last month?
 Last year?
 Since he entered the ministry?

-How many new members have joined your church because they were witnessed to by a member of your church? (transfers from other churches don’t count)
+How many new members have joined your church because they were witnessed to by a member of your congregation (transfers from other churches don’t count)?

 How many new convert baptisms took place at your church last year?